Windows 10 deployment scenarios and tools

 The key thing to know about Windows PE is that, like the operating system, it needs drivers for at least network and storage devices in each PC.
 Luckily Windows PE includes the same drivers as the full Windows 10 operating system, which means much of your hardware will work out of the box.

-For more details on Windows PE, see Windows PE (WinPE).
+For more information on Windows PE, see Windows PE (WinPE).

 For more information on Windows RE, see Windows Recovery Environment.

 In Windows Server 2012 R2, Windows Deployment Services can be configured for stand-alone mode or for Active Directory integration.
-In most scenarios, the Active Directory integration mode is the best option.
-WDS also has the capability to manage drivers; however, driver management through MDT and Configuration Manager is more suitable for deployment due to the flexibility offered by both solutions, so you will use them instead.
-In WDS, it is possible to pre-stage devices in Active Directory, but here, too, Configuration Manager has that capability built in, and MDT has the ability to use a SQL Server database for pre-staging.
+The Active Directory integration mode is the best option, in most scenarios.
+WDS also has the capability to manage drivers; however, driver management through MDT and Configuration Manager is more suitable for deployment due to the flexibility offered by both solutions, so you'll use them instead.
+In WDS, it's possible to pre-stage devices in Active Directory, but here, too, Configuration Manager has that capability built in, and MDT has the ability to use a SQL Server database for pre-staging.
 In most scenarios, those solutions are better than the built-in pre-staging function as they allow greater control and management.

 Trivial File Transfer Protocol (TFTP) configuration

 In some cases, you need to modify TFTP Maximum Block Size settings for performance tuning reasons, especially when PXE traffic travels through routers and such.
-In the previous version of WDS, it was possible to change that, but the method of do so—editing the registry—was not user friendly.
-In Windows Server 2012, this has become much easier to do as it can be configured as a setting.
+In the previous version of WDS, it was possible to change that, but the method of do so—editing the registry—wasn't user friendly.
+In Windows Server 2012, this modification in settings has become much easier to do as it can be configured as a setting.

 Also, there are a few new features related to TFTP performance: